Family Medicine – Sports Medicine Fellowship

 - Clinical experience provided at Providence Orthopedics and Sports Medicine, Family Medicine Residency Spokane, Kaiser Permanente Activity Sports and Exercise Medicine, and Multicare.
 Additional sites include cardiology, radiology and other specialty practices.

-- Team physician experience at Gonzaga University (Division I) and multiple local high schools, offering a full spectrum of traditional school sports.
+- Team physician experience at Gonzaga University (Division I), Whitworth University (Division III) and multiple local high schools, offering a full spectrum of traditional school sports.

-- Professional sports team coverage including Spokane Chiefs (Western Hockey League) and Spokane Indians (affiliated with Colorado Rockies).
+- Professional sports team coverage including the Spokane Indians (affiliated with Colorado Rockies).

 - Medical coverage of annual mass sporting events including Bloomsday road race, Coeur d’Alene Ironman Triathlon, and Spokefest.